Dr Sunil Reddy performs remnant preserving and hamstring attachment preserving ACL reconstruction using single tendon graft.

 The ACL can be torn or ruptured in a fall with a pivoting injury or a hyperextension injury of the knee.
 ACL injuries are common in young people (aged from 15-35) and occur most frequently when playing sports, especially sports like soccer, football, basketball and skiing.
 Females are slightly more prone to ACL injuries than males due to differences in body anatomy and muscle strength.

-Adelaide Orthopaedic Surgeon Dr Sunil P Reddy specialises in knee and shoulder surgery and is experienced in the surgical management of ACL injuries; and will endeavour to provide the best chances for your recovery and return to work or sport.
-For advice about your knee injury and ACL reconstruction in Adelaide, make an appointment with Dr Reddy.
-Consultations are available at Hutt street, Elizabeth Vale, Para Hills, Gawler and Blackwood / Belair for optimal management of your condition with knee arthroscopy and reconstructive surgery.
+Adelaide Orthopaedic Surgeon Dr Sunil P Reddy specialises in knee and shoulder surgery and is experienced in the surgical management of ACL injuries.
+He practices current evidence-based techniques to provide the best chances for your recovery and return to work or sport.

-Dr Reddy performs ACL reconstruction arthroscopically and preferably uses one hamstring tendon (quadrupled Semi-tendinosus).
+Dr Reddy performs ACL reconstruction arthroscopically and uses single hamstring tendon (quadrupled or tripled Semi-tendinosus).
 He occasionally uses patellar tendon graft, especially in revision ACL surgery.

 Once the patient is under anaesthesia the knee is examined to confirm that the ACL is torn and to check if there is any damage to other ligaments in the knee.